gio78ct/HomeAssistant/DUCKDNS.md

  + Done!
 That's it.
 We now have a valid certificate!

+AND NOW...
+Change ALL permissions for ownership over to homeassistant for the entire dehydrated directory

+sudo chown -R homeassistant:homeassistant dehydrated/

 ## Automate Renewing

 Let'sEncrypt certificates expire after 90 days, so we need to automatically renew them.
 We simply call dehydrated via cron on every 1st day of the month:

-You will ALSO need to add the cronjob to the homeassistant user because the pi user will not have permissions to the hook.sh.
+You will need to add the cronjob to the homeassistant user because the pi user will not have permissions to the hook.sh:

 sudo su -s /bin/bash homeassistant